Installation

 Step 6: Starting pretalx as a service

 We recommend starting pretalx using systemd to make sure it starts up after a reboot.
-Create a file named /etc/systemd/system/pretalx-web.service with the following content:
+Create a file named /etc/systemd/system/pretalx-web.service, and adjust the content to fit your system:

 [Unit]